 While waiting to be taken into the escape room, the group discovers that the lobby they have been waiting in is actually the first segment of the escape room.
 They quickly start looking for clues, but the room turns into an oven and begins heating up.
 At this point, the group discovers that the escape room has been designed to put their lives at risk.
-The only way out of the escape room is to complete it, but each segment is more dangerous than the last.
-There is no way of knowing who arranged this whole thing, or why they were chosen to participate, but being unable to solve the puzzles may just cost them their lives.
+The only way out is through, but each segment is more dangerous than the last.
+There is no way of knowing who arranged this whole thing, or why they were chosen to participate, but being unable to solve the puzzles may cost them their lives.

 The Pros & Cons

 |The Pros||The Cons|

 Taylor Russell (+4pts)

 The End (-4pts)

 I was nervous before seeing this movie that each room would feel too far-fetched.
 I was also concerned that the group would be racing a timer in every room, but that was fortunately not the case.
 I have done my share of escape rooms, and one thing I enjoyed was that the puzzles in the movie were very similar to the kinds of puzzles one would do in an actual escape room.
 The only difference with the movie was that the stakes were obviously much more severe than just failing to get out within the given time period and having some employee come in and explain all the puzzles that I failed to solve.
 I thought the rooms were done really well, and I liked how each room had a different way of putting the group in jeopardy.